 For strict liability to apply, the sale of a product must be made in the regular course of the supplier's business.
 Thus, someone who sells a product at a garage sale would probably not be liable in a product liability action.

 Types of Product Defects

-The first doctrine, known as "res ipsa loquitur," shifts the burden of proof in some product liability cases to the defendant(s).
+The doctrine known as "res ipsa loquitur" shifts the burden of proof in some product liability cases to the defendant(s).
 Translated, this Latin term means "the thing speaks for itself," and indicates that the defect at issue would not exist unless someone was negligent.
 If the doctrine is successfully invoked, the plaintiff is no longer required to prove how the defendant was negligent; rather, the defendant is required to prove that it was not negligent.